Ray Dalio

+Raymond Thomas Dalio (born August 8, 1949) is an American billionaire investor and founder of Bridgewater Associates, one of the world's largest hedge funds.

-Dalio is the author of the 2017 book, Principles: Life & Work, about corporate management and investment philosophy and The Changing World Order on why Nations succeed and fail.As of December 2024, Dalio ranks #124 on Forbes' Richest People in the World with a net worth of $15.4 billion.
+Dalio is the author of the 2017 book, Principles: Life & Work, about corporate management and investment philosophy and The Changing World Order on why nations succeed and fail.
+As of June 2026, he has a net worth of $21.5 billion, which ranks 126th on the Bloomberg Billionaire Index.

 Early life and education

 Dalio was born in the Jackson Heights neighborhood of New York City's Queens Borough.
-He is the son of the Italian-American jazz musician, Marino Dallolio (1911–2002), and Ann, a homemaker.
+He is the son of the Italian-American parents, jazz musician Marino Dallolio (1911–2002), and Ann, a homemaker.
 When he was 8, his family moved from Jackson Heights to Manhasset in Nassau County, Long Island, New York.